 About Dr Matt Marino

-Matt is a Melbourne based colorectal and general surgeon with a passion for delivering modern, patient-focused care.
-His practice combines advanced surgical expertise with a commitment to inclusivity, ensuring every patient feels supported and respected.
+Matt is a Melbourne based colorectal and general surgeon with a passion for delivering patient-focused care.
+His practice combines modern surgical expertise with a commitment to inclusivity, ensuring every patient feels supported and respected.

 Originally from the Gold Coast, I studied Biomedical Science before earning a scholarship to study a Bachelor of Medicine and Surgery, graduating with First Class Honours.
 I began surgical training in Queensland and later moved to Melbourne, completing my general surgery training at the Austin Hospital with rotations across Melbourne, rural Victoria, and Hobart.

-I chose to specialise in colorectal surgery because of the diversity within the field—treating bowel cancer with excellent long-term outcomes, as well as managing common benign conditions through a variety of techniques.
+I chose to specialise in colorectal surgery because of the diversity within the field—treating bowel cancer using evidence-based surgical approaches, as well as managing common benign conditions through a variety of techniques.
 After completing my initial training, I undertook advanced colorectal training at the Royal Hobart Hospital, where I began training in high-resolution anoscopy (HRA).
-I then furthered my expertise through prestigious fellowships overseas at Oxford University Hospitals and the John Goligher Colorectal Fellowship at Leeds University Hospital.
+I then furthered my training through fellowships overseas at Oxford University Hospitals and the John Goligher Colorectal Fellowship at Leeds University Hospital.
 There, I gained experience in robotic surgery and sub-specialty colorectal, including pelvic floor, intestinal failure and IBD.
+This training was recognised by successfully attaining provisional membership to CSSANZ.
 During my time in Oxford, it was a privilege to be appointed as a tutor at Green Templeton College, Oxford University, and I continue to teach and mentor students in Melbourne.

-Recognising the unmet need in Melbourne, I prioritised training in HRA to offer anal cancer screening to patients at risk.
-I have gained extensive experience performing the procedure across reputable institutions in Hobart, Perth, Oxford, and at the Homerton AIN clinic in London.
+I undertook additional training in HRA to offer anal cancer screening to patients at risk in Melbourne.
+I have gained extensive experience performing the procedure across institutions in Hobart, Perth, Oxford, and at the Homerton AIN clinic in London.
 I have also published on HRA and am an active member of the International Anal Neoplasia Society.
 I am excited to bring this specialised service to Melbourne.

 Throughout my career, I have worked in rural communities across Australia and remain committed to delivering high-quality healthcare to underserved populations.
 I hold public appointments at Horsham Hospital, Grampians Health, and I practice at Austin Hospital in Melbourne.
 Privately, I operate at Epworth and Northern Private Hospitals.